 trivago, being the first local booking platform of its kind in Germany, quickly took off.
 Two years after its official launch, the company already had more than two million people visiting its website every month.

 And this time, the founders learned their lesson.
 That meant staying extremely resourceful when it came to spending as well as raising capital.
 Throughout the first five years of its existence, trivago raised less than $2 million in venture capital funding.

 The focus on resourcefulness would end up being the right decision.
 In 2012, Expedia spent $632 million in cash and common stock to acquire 61.6 percent of trivago.
 Yet again, Schrömgens and his team would insist on keeping their shares.
 Even after the investment, the founding team would keep over 30 percent of the company.

 Under Expedia’s guidance, trivago would go on to expand into new markets and regions.
 The continued growth led to the company’s IPO in 2016.
-Apart from raising $287 million in its public offering, it became the first German startup to list on the Nasdaq.
+Apart from raising $287 million in its public offering, it became the first German startup to list on the Nasdaq stock exchange.

 One of trivago’s recipes for success was grounded in the way it treats its employees.
 The company does not believe in hierarchies and lets employees decide how many days of vacation they take in a year.
 In 2016, the company moved into a new state-of-the-art office, highlighting some of the company’s values through architecture.

 Second, in an effort to decrease its independence from Google and increase brand awareness, the company had multiple hits in the advertising space.
 Its slogan “Hotel? trivago” became one of the landmarks that made the company so distinguishable.